Nova Credit Partners with Alloy to Help Lenders Serve Consumers Across the Credit Spectrum

 ABOUT NOVA CREDIT

 Nova Credit is on a mission to accelerate financial inclusion and help underserved communities gain access to mainstream credit.
-The consumer-permissioned credit bureau helps U.S. newcomers to use their international credit history to apply for credit cards, auto loans, rental properties, and more with the Credit Passport®.
+The consumer-permissioned credit bureau helps U.S. newcomers to use their foreign credit history to apply for credit cards, auto loans, rental properties, and more with the Credit Passport®.
 Through this offering, the company has built partnerships in over 20 countries to gain consumer-permissioned access to over 1.1 billion credit profiles.
 Today, Nova Credit has expanded to serve all who feel discouraged by the current financial system with its latest offering, Cash Atlas™.
 The company partners with financial services and tenant screening companies like American Express, Verizon, MPOWER, SoFi, and Yardi.
 Founded by immigrants, Nova Credit has offices in San Francisco and New York City, and is backed by leading investors including Kleiner Perkins, General Catalyst, and Index Ventures, as well as executives from Goldman Sachs, JPMorgan, and Citi.
 Learn more atwww.novacredit.com

 Alloy’s Identity Decisioning Platform covers compliance and fraud-fighting needs, allowing financial institutions to make smart and seamless identity and risk decisions.
 Alloy connects banks and fintech companies to more than 120 data sources of KYC, AML, and compliance data through a single API to help create a future without fraud.
 More than 250 companies trust Alloy to help verify identities, monitor transactions, and make credit decisions.